tizzhh/birthday_notify/README.md

 - GET /api/subscriptions *Get a list of users the current user is subscribed to (token required)*
 - POST /api/auth/token *Get a token for a user*
 - GET /api/liveness *Service liveness check*

-When the service is launched for the first time, an admin user is created in the database using the data specified in the ```.env``` file.
-The admin user can obtain a token and create additional users.